rainlanguage/dotrain/docs/classes/parser.md

 // to import
 import { Parser } from 'rainlang';

-// to execute the parsing and get parse tree object and StateConfig let parseTree;
+// to execute the parsing and get parse tree object and ExpressionConfig let parseTree;
 let stateConfig
-[ parseTree, stateConfig ] = Parser.get(textScript, customOpMeta, customMultiOutputPlaceholderChar);
+[ parseTree, stateConfig ] = Parser.get(textScript, opMeta);

-// to get parse tree object only let parseTree = Parser.getParseTree(textScript, customOpMeta, customMultiOutputPlaceholderChar);
+// to get parse tree object only let parseTree = Parser.getParseTree(textScript, opMeta);

-// to get StateConfig only
-let stateConfig = Parser.getStateConfig(textScript, customOpMeta, customMultiOutputPlaceholderChar);
+// to get ExpressionConfig only let stateConfig = Parser.getExpressionConfig(textScript, opMeta);

-// to build StateConfig (compile) from ParseTree object or a Node or array of Node let argument: Node || Node[] || ParseTree let stateConfig = Parser.compile(argument)
+// to build ExpressionConfig (compile) from ParseTree object or a Node or array of Node let argument: Node || Node[] || ParseTree let stateConfig = Parser.compile(argument)